annahutch/singleCVfinemappingfromSuSiE/README.md

 which contains a list of genomic regions with evidence of a single CV from SuSiE

 ## 02_singleCVfinemapping.R

-(NOTE NEED TO AMEND THIS SCRIPT FOR HOW MANY SUSIE SETS THERE ARE)

 Usage: Rscript 02_singleCVfinemapping.R $file within a slurm script as an array job